CDEApp/CDE/Readme.md

 [TOC]

-# Overhaul to .net core 3 app started late Oct 2019.
+- Overhaul to .net core 3 app started late Oct 2019.
+- Its on .Net 6 as of 2022 some time

 ---